4x1md/nikon_gps/README.md

 ### Revision A Tests

-Please refer to [development-tests.md](docs/development-tests.md) for details.
+The tests were done in order to verify the assembled circuit.
+Refer to [development-tests.md](docs/development-tests.md) for details.

 ### ORG1411 GPS Module On/Off Tests

-Please refer to [wakeup-tests.md](docs/wakeup-tests.md) for details.
+The on/off sequence of the ORG1411 GPS module was tested in order to understand how to connect an external on/off button to the module.
+Refer to [wakeup-tests.md](docs/wakeup-tests.md) for details.

 ## Field Tests